Sidharth-Dinesh/IoTIoT.in-Skilling/README.md

 # IoTIoT.in-Skilling
-Modules done during the skilling program
+Modules done during the skilling program conducted by IoTIoT.in